shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Astalir turned the water telescope to ice, and dropped it in Gale’s hand.

 “Oh!
 I sees them!
-They are on boat!”
+They are on boat!
+They is has Reesu too!”

 “We have to get to them.”
 Astalir said.